RT @GrammarSports: ‼️VACANCIES‼️ @BGSBristol are hiring casual Sports Assistants for both our Indoor Sports Centre and our Failand Sports G…

-To celebrate the positive impact that becoming coeducational has had on the lives of Bristol Grammar School's pupils and staff, we will be marking the 40th anniversary with a year of events and activities.
+To celebrate the positive impact that becoming coeducational has had on the lives of Bristol Grammar School's pupils and staff, we had planned a year of events and activities.
+The coronavirus pandemic means unfortunately these plans have been delayed, but we have still been marking the 40th anniversary with a year of online activity.

-More details will follow closer to the time but for now register your interest to be kept up-to-date with our plans.
-You can also find information on these pages on how to join the OBs database to reconnect with former classmates, or submit a memory or photograph you would be happy for us to share as we reflect on the last forty years at BGS.
+You can contact us here to submit a memory or photograph you would be happy for us to share as we reflect on the last forty years at BGS.